A multi-orthogonal polynomials' approach to bulk queueing theory: Introduction

 In \cite{KMc}, S. Karlin and J. McGregor arrived at an integral expression for the entries of ${\bf P}$ in the case of $m=1$, which is a Birth-and-Death process.
 They used some aspects of the orthogonal polynomial theory.
 Using Karlin and McGregor's approach, T. S. Chihara and M. E. H. Ismail (see \cite{ChIs}) connected sequences of orthogonal polynomials with a queueing model.
 Later on in \cite{Is} M. E. H. Ismail revisited this connection.
 In this paper we also use Karlin and McGregor's method to give an accurate integral expressions for the mentioned entries of the transition probability function which is a solution of the initial value problem (\ref{initialvalueproblem}), in our case for general $m \geq 1$.
-To this end we consider properties of multi-orthogonality relations of polynomials.
-We use a family of multi-orthogonal polynomials defined by a three terms of recurrence relation.
-Such family is a variation of the ones studied in \cite{AKS,AKV,AL1,AL2, AE}.
+When $m=1$ (Karlin \& Mc Gregor's case) the matrix ${\bf A}$ in (\ref{Amatrix}) is symmetrizable and it induces a symmetric operator in the Hilbert space of sequences with the usual inner product (dot product).
+In our situation of a queueing model with coefficient constant with respect to time, this operator, that we can also call ${\bf A}$, is a compact selfadjoint operator and there is a spectral measure supported on the ${\bf A}$'s spectrum which is contained in an interval of the real line.
+So when ${\bf A}$ is compact Karlin and Mc Gregor's result could be expressed in terms of the orthogonal polynomials family associated to the ${\bf A}$'s spectral measure.
+When $m>1$ the corresponding operator ${\bf A}$ is not selfadjoint, and extending these ideas is not straightforward.
+Actually this is the principal difficulty in the present work.
+To avoid such inconvenience we use a family of multi-orthogonal polynomials defined by a higher order three terms of recurrence relation, which is a variation of others studied in \cite{AKS,AKV,AL1,AL2, AE}.

 Let $\displaystyle \left\{Q_n\right\}_{n\in \mathbb{Z}_+}$ be a sequence of polynomials generated by the recurrence relation

 with initial conditions